 JOINT BASE SAN ANTONIO, Texas –

 The focal point of any American home during Thanksgiving will be the kitchen.
-This can be one of the most perilous rooms in the home if sound practices in cooking are not observed.
+This can be one of the most perilous rooms in the home if sound cooking practices are not observed.

 The USFA has provided the following safety tips this Thanksgiving:

-· Make sure you have a smoke alarms on every level of your home, outside each sleeping area and in every bedroom.
+- Make sure you have a smoke alarm on every level of your home, outside each sleeping area and in every bedroom.
 Test smoke alarms monthly and replace them if they are 10 years old or older.

-· Have a “kid-free zone” of least three feet around the stove and areas where hot foods or drinks are prepared or carried.
+- Have a “kid-free zone” of at least three feet around the stove and areas where hot foods or drinks are prepared or carried.

-· Keep a lid nearby to smother small grease fires.
-Smother the fire by sliding the lid over the pan and turn off the stovetop.
+- Keep a lid nearby to smother small grease fires.
+Smother the fire by sliding the lid over the pan and turning off the stovetop.
 Leave the pan covered until it is completely cool.

-· Make sure kids stay away from hot food and liquids.
-The steam or splash from vegetables, gravy or coffee could cause serious burns.
+- Make sure kids stay away from hot food and liquids.
+Steam or splash from vegetables, gravy or coffee could cause serious burns.

 Activities for kids: